openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ### Implementation Details/Notes/Constraints

-This proposal introduces dependencies on CoreOS and the the Installer only.
+This proposal introduces dependencies on RHCOS and the the Installer only.
 The vast majority of the work will be done through operating system level hooks.
-OpenShift itself will entirely unaware that CoreOS is encrypted.
+OpenShift itself will entirely unaware that RHCOS is encrypted.
 * A new Dracut module will be added.
 Upstream `cryptsetup` has a in-tree [Dracut Module for disk-reencryption](https://gitlab.com/cryptsetup/cryptsetup/tree/master/misc/dracut_90reencrypt).
 The module will need to be extended to support Cleivs configurations.
-* CoreOS will need to add Clevis and it's dependencies.
+* RHCOS will need to add Clevis and it's dependencies.
 Clevis provides TPM2 and Tang support upon installation and provides the backbone for extending to additional key-stores.
 * Extend the Cloud CryptAgent to act as a Clevis Pin.
 This not a requirement for release.
 * A new Linux systemd unit for handling application of new policies.